linoshkmalayil/Nuked-SC55-GUI-Float/documentation/BUILDING.md

 cmake --install . --prefix=<path>
 ```

+For Remote Control support, make sure to install `pygame` module in python.

 ### Windows

 For builds using msvc you will most likely need to pass `-DCMAKE_PREFIX_PATH=<path>` where `<path>` points to a directory containing SDL2, and optionally rtmidi (only when `-DUSE_RTMIDI=ON`) to CMake Command arguments.